bparment1/raster-proc/README.md

 # raster-proc
 Raster processing and modeling python package for Earth Observation data.

 This package contains general functions to download, process and model Earth Observation/Remote Sensing data.
-The goal is It contains the following functionalities:
+It contains the following functionalities:

-- processing: download from STAC and procesing function for COGS and more
+- processing: download from STAC and processing function for COGS and more
 - plotting: plotting categorical raster, time series and more
 - modeling: applying sklearn and tensorflow model to raster with ease
 - timeseries: creating stack of raster for timeseries analyses

 # INSTALL